Frequently asked questions

 To maintain the condition of the device, it should be rinsed under running water after each use.
 For practical and hygienic reasons, it is advisable to keep the device in its own storage box, so you can pick it up and take it with you whenever you travel.
 It is advisable to leave the storage box open while drying.

-Wash thoroughly with a toothbrush once a day.
-Once a week, or after an upper respiratory tract or oral infection, be sure to disinfect by boiling for 2-3 minutes.
+Once a day – after nighttime use – wash it thoroughly with a toothbrush.
+Once a week, or after an upper respiratory tract or oral infection, be sure to disinfect it by boiling it in distilled water for 2-3 minutes.

 Is it necessary to have an examination performed by a specialist before starting treatment with a trainer?

 Yes!
-If you suspect any problems with your child that could be solved with a trainer, consult a specialist (orthodontist, dentist, speech therapist) who will perform a thorough assessment before recommending a device.
+If you suspect any problems with your child that could be solved by a trainer, consult a specialist (orthodontist, dentist, speech therapist) who will conduct a thorough assessment and recommend the appropriate therapy or device.

-The muscles around the mouth, the position of the tongue, and the position of the teeth are not only responsible for a beautiful smile, but can also affect speech, posture, and even concentration.
+The muscles around the mouth, the position of the tongue, and the position of the teeth are not only responsible for a beautiful smile, but can also affect the quality of sleep, speech, posture, and even concentration.

 How long does it take to see improvement?

 This varies greatly, of course.
-It depends on the existing problem, age, and frequency of wear.
-The degree of improvement is individual, but it is usually noticeable within 6-8 months, and in many cases, a dramatic change begins.
-It is advisable to document the change at home with photos at regular intervals, such as weekly or monthly.
+It depends on the problem at hand, age, and frequency of wear.
+The degree of improvement is individual.
+In some cases, visible changes can be achieved after 2-3 months, but it usually takes 6-8 months to see a noticeable, often dramatic change.
+It is advisable to document the change at home with photos at regular intervals, either weekly or monthly.
 This can often provide inspiration and motivation for regular wearing.

 How often should I go for a check-up?